GriefPrevention/GriefPrevention-Docs/index.md

 Official documentation for the GriefPrevention Bukkit plugin, applicable to version 17 and greater.

-Using GriefPrevention version 16 or earlier?
-Docs for those are [here.](https://github.com/TechFortress/GriefPrevention/wiki)
+Using GriefPrevention Legacy (version 16 or earlier)?
+Docs for that is over [here.](https://github.com/TechFortress/GriefPrevention/wiki)